jimmydysart/Predict-NBAALLPRO/README.md

 # Predict-NBAALLPRO
 Using machine learning to predict the NBA's all pro teams.
+Work done in R.